hugoledoux/mywebsite/_posts/2015-01-05-rules-happy-latex.md

 ---

 When it comes to writing my [papers]({{ site.baseurl }}/pubs/), I must admit that I prefer [LaTeX](http://latex-project.org/intro.html) over [that-other-ubiquitous-software-that-I'd-rather-not-mention](http://www.wordperfect.com/rw/).
-*Prefer* is an understatement here: I would probably do *anything* to avoid writing a paper with the other software, eg spending hours harrasing the editor of the journal/conference so that she accepts LaTeX, spending one full day fighting with one of the many [converters](http://peterwittek.com/2013/11/comparing-latex-conversion-tools/) even if I know they don't really work[^1], or asking one of my [students]({{ site.baseurl }}/proteges/) to do it for me.
+*Prefer* is an understatement here: I would probably do *anything* to avoid writing a paper with the other software, eg spending hours harassing the editor of the journal/conference so that she accepts LaTeX, spending one full day fighting with one of the many [converters](http://peterwittek.com/2013/11/comparing-latex-conversion-tools/) even if I know they don't really work[^1], or asking one of my [students]({{ site.baseurl }}/proteges/) to do it for me.

 So when I can choose, I always impose LaTeX on my co-authors.
 Since some of them are users of the other software, that often creates friction and someone ends up fixing manually all the "mistakes" and inconsistencies in the file.